 How to apply

-Application forms are available from the Department of State Development, Manufacturing, Infrastructure and Planning (DSDMIP).
+Application forms are available from the Department of State Development, Infrastructure, Local Government and Planning (DSDMIP).
 You will need to use DA Form 1 (Development Application).

 SARA provides the single agency lodgement and assessment point for applications.

 DSDMIP coordinates the integrated assessment through SARA.
-Technical agencies, for example the Department of Natural Resources, Mines and Energy, provide SARA with technical advice on whether the application complies with the state code.
+Technical agencies, for example the Department of Regional Development, Manufacturing and Water, provide SARA with technical advice on whether the application complies with the state code.

 Who to contact